haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/README.md

 cd projects
 ```

 2. Create a __virtual environment__ (this will also create a new directory).
 We'll call it "funEnv".
 You will also be sipulating the Python version to use (you can check it with `--version`).
 I will be using Python 3.8.2.
+I have heard that some folks are having trouble with v3.9.
 ```
 python3.8 -m venv funEnv
 ```